gomorpheus/morpheus-docs/release_notes/compatibility.rst

 Breaking Changes
 ================

-- Appliance: OS: Ubuntu 14.04 (eol'd) is not longer supported for the Morpheus Appliance Host(s) Operating System.
+- Appliance: OS: Ubuntu 14.04 has reached its end of life (EOL) and is no longer supported as a Morpheus Appliance Host Operating System.
 Any |morpheus| Appliance running on 14.04 must be upgraded to 16.04, 18.04 or 20.04 BEFORE upgrading to 4.2.1+.
 Upgrades on 14.04 will not succeed.
 - Clouds: VirtualBox, VirtuSteam, and MetaCloud Cloud Types are no longer supported or available.
 - Puppet: |morpheus| integration now supports version 6+.
 Puppet versions prior to 6 are no longer supported.
-- Tasks: Python: Virtual environment are now used for Python Tasks.
-Note: ``virtualenv`` is required on all Appliance App nodes. ``pip install virtualenv``.
+- Tasks: Python: Virtual environment are now used for Python Tasks. **Note:** ``virtualenv`` is required on all Appliance App nodes. ``pip install virtualenv``.

 |morpheus| Application OS
 =========================